Theodiscus

+In Medieval Latin Theodiscus and Teutonicus were adjectives used to distinguish Germanic dialects and their speakers, which in practice mainly meant Continental West Germanic languages, or in other words the medieval relatives of modern Dutch and German, including Low German.

+Theodiscus was a word borrowed directly from West Germanic itself.
+Words such as Old High German diutisc, and Old Saxon thiudisk, represented variants of a Proto-Germanic word *þiudiskaz which meant "of the people", applied to, among other things, vernacular language or people who spoke such a language.
+It was this meaning which was picked up and used in Latin documents.
+Teutonicus was an alternative Latin term which gradually became more popular.
+It was ultimately derived from the name of a second century BC Germanic tribe the Teutones, who fought the Roman Republic.
+Their name was apparently perceived as reflecting an older classical form of the same Germanic term as theodiscus.

-Theodiscus (in Medieval Latin, corresponding to Old English þēodisc, Old High German diutisc and other early Germanic reflexes of Proto-Germanic *þiudiskaz, meaning "popular" or "of the people") was a term used in the early Middle Ages to refer to the West Germanic languages.
-The Latin term was borrowed from the Germanic adjective meaning "of the people" but, unlike it, was used only to refer to languages.
-In Medieval Western Europe non-native Latin was the language of science, church and administration, hence Latin theodiscus and its Germanic counterparts were used as antonyms of Latin, to refer to the "native language spoken by the general populace".
+In Medieval Western Europe Latin was the language of science, church and administration, hence Latin theodiscus and its Germanic counterparts were used as antonyms of Latin, to refer to the "native language spoken by the general populace".
 They were subsequently used in the Frankish Empire to denote the native Germanic vernaculars.
-As such, they were no longer used as antonym of Latin, but of walhisk, a language descendant from Latin, but nevertheless the speech of the general populace as well.
-In doing so Latin theodiscus and the Germanic reflexes of *þiudiskaz effectively obtained the meaning of "Germanic", or more specifically one of its local varieties – resulting in the English exonym "Dutch", the German endonym Deutsch, the modern Dutch word for "German", Duits, and the obsolete or poetic Dutch word for Dutch and its dialects such as Diets.
-In Romance languages the same word yielded the Italian word for "German", tedesco, and the old French word used for Dutch or, depending on the locality, German speakers, tiois.
+As such, they were not always used as antonym of Latin, but of walhisk, which was a Germanic term for the Romance languages descended from Latin.

+In the sense of being a word for a type of language, Latin teutonicus much later became an early equivalent of the modern linguistic concept of Germanic languages, while theodiscus and its Germanic reflexes resulted in modern terms for specific types of West Germanic, or their speakers, such as the English term "Dutch", for the language of the Netherlands and its speakers, the German word Deutsch for their own language and nationality, the modern Dutch word for "German", Duits, and the obsolete or poetic Dutch words for Dutch and its dialects such as diets.
+In Romance languages, forms of the same word yielded the Italian word for "German", tedesco, and the old French word used for speakers of Dutch or German dialects, tiois.